lpreams/curcAPI/README.md

 How to get started:

+# tldr

+Configure Eclipse with Gradle and Eclipse WTP, add a Tomcat8.5 server, run the project on the server.

+## Full Instructions

 1. Install Eclipse (recommended to use latest Eclipse Oxygen release)
     - Also check for updates, Help > Check for Updates